-The Deaf Mentor Project is sponsored by the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division.
+The Deaf Mentor Project is sponsored by the Minnesota Department of Human Services Deaf and Hard of Hearing Services Division and the Minnesota Department of Health.
 The program focuses on the communication needs of families with children who are deaf and hard of hearing birth to age 6.
 The program assists families by providing instruction in American Sign Language, early visual communication methods, and Deaf Culture, through a trained, paid Deaf Mentor.

 Minnesota can only serve a small number of families each year because of limited funding.
 To address the waiting list for Deaf Mentors and the high transportation costs, MNCDHH is collaborating with the Minnesota Department of Human Services and Minnesota Department of Health to pilot a mentorship program via technology.
 The Great Plains Telehealth Resource and Assistance Center has offered support and guidance in developing the pilot program.

 The pilot connects mentors with families via a computer, webcam, and video software.
 In the future, in addition to increasing access to families and providing additional flexibility the video mentorship could expand to:

 - Allow mentors to collaborate and attend trainings remotely.